ricklentz/ActiveLearningCycle/README.md

     - To train the classifier and save AUC
         `python process_step_4_train_score_auc.py`

-2. Run the following command in the root directory to run Jupyter Notebook for results visualization.
+2. Run the following command in the root directory to run Jupyter Notebook.
-    `jupyter-lab visualize_results.ipynb`
+    `jupyter-lab Active Learning Cycle.ipynb`

-    You can then use Tensorboard to visualize the different results:
+    You can then use Tensorboard to explore the experiment's results:
     `tensorboard --logdir tensorboard_runs` and browse to http://localhost:6006/